 Sorting out terms

-In other words, the term “hermaphrodite” labels a person, not a variation in sex traits.
-It’s also linked with the mindset that people with atypical sex traits or reproductive anatomy are freaks.
+In other words, the term hermaphrodite labels a person, not a variation in biological sex traits.
+It’s also linked with the mindset that people with differences in sex traits or reproductive anatomy are freaks or even monsters.
 In fact, some circus sideshows and carnivals featured so-called “hermaphrodites” as part of their act.

-Intersex is a term that today is used widely in the media and other circles.
-Like “hermaphrodite,” intersex is an umbrella term that refers to more than twenty different variations in sex traits or reproductive organs.
+Intersex is a term that today is used widely in the media and other circles, but it actually dates to the early 20th century.

-Feder and Karkazis explain that “intersex” was first used by researchers and medical doctors in the early 20th century:
+Feder and Karkazis explain that intersex was first used by researchers and medical doctors:

 Feder and Karkazis continue,